-Participation comprises 25% of each marking period grade.
+Classwork & Participation comprises 30% of each marking period grade.
 All students are expected to come to class prepared to work and participate in classroom activities and discussions.
-Participation will be based on how a student participates in class through use of teachers’ feedback, engaging in presentations, student to student discussions, student to teacher discussions, and whole-class discussions.
+Participation and classwork will be based on how a student participates in class through use of teachers’ feedback, engaging in presentations, student to student discussions, student to teacher discussions, and whole-class discussions.
 Teachers and students will create and utilize higher level thinking questions to guide their work and discussions about ELA topics and texts.

 7th Grade Unit 2